 If this assignment makes you nervous, talk to me.

 A comparative reading of one book we’re reading in class combined with one work we will not read, chosen eiher from the examples in Michael Henry Heim’s list of suggested readings, from the other works listed on each author’s page, or else in consultation with the instructor.
-(If you would prefer, compare one of the works we’ve read or some other relevant EE work of literature with a movie version, chosen in consultation with the instructor.)
+(If you would prefer, compare one of the works we’ve read or some other relevant EE work of literature with a movie version; choose this in consultation with the instructor.)

 A comparative reading of one of the books we’re reading in class combined with one work we will not read.
-Please include any draft paper copies with comments, or attach the documents with comments tracked.
+Please include any draft paper copies with comments, or attach the documents with comments tracked by "track changes."

 Read and comment on the rough draft of someone else’s project.
 Make sure you write down the comments or at least make an outline of them.
 If the paper really seems perfect, comment on the things you like about it.
 SAVE the comments you got from another person.

 Do not throw away the comments you got from someone else!!!
-Instead, attach them and the WA copy to the final draft, or include those documents as attachments to e-mail to me.
+Instead, attach them to the final draft, or include those documents as attachments to e-mail to me.

-If anyone wants extra credit: write a two-page artsy book review of one book we did not read for class, or of a film based on a work of EE literature; see the list of Michael Henry Heim's suggestions given here (or the lists of other works at the the bottom of the web page about each author).
-The book you read for the third paper would be a good choice here.
+If anyone wants extra credit: write a two-page artsy book review of one book we did not read for class, or of a film based on a work of EE literature; see the list of Michael Henry Heim's suggestions given here (or the lists of other works at the bottom of the web page about each author).
+The book you read/film you watched for the second paper would be a good choice here.

 About writing assignments in general: I'm very happy to re-grade any writing (except the final exam) that you want to revise once you've seen your grade and my final comments.
 Keep in mind, though, that it makes more sense to keep up with work that is currently due than to keep reworking old projects.